mynah22/microLiftoff/qtpy-esp32s2/capacitiveTouch.md

 **Implementing capacitive inputs is trivial**

 The QT Py boards come with several pins that can be used as capacitive sensors.
-On the ESP32-S2 QT Py these are **A2, A3, SDA,** and **SCL**.
+On the ESP32-S2 QT Py these are **A2, A3, SDA, SCL** and **TX**.

 An example using A2 would look like:
 ```